GDD 2

 Task Description

-As a group pick one of the topics and select it in TeachCenter (first come first serve, the start of the selection will be announced on Discord) and create a short presentation (max 5 slides) about how this concept can be applied in a game project and give examples.
+As a group pick one of the topics from the list beneath and select it in TeachCenter (first come first serve, the start of the selection will be announced on Discord) and create a short presentation (max.
+5 slides) about how this concept can be applied in a game project and give examples.

 Every game project has to include at least one of the concepts.
 The descriptions of the other groups should help you choose which one you want to include, but you can pick any topic from the list for your game.
 It is ok if several groups include the same topic in their game.